advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

     - Non-obvious property?
 * Using the
   [`quickcheck-state-machine`](https://github.com/advancedtelematic/quickcheck-state-machine)
-  library, but the principes are general
+  Haskell library, but the principles are general

 ---